r2d2m/awesome/README.md

 *   [MerlinDS/UIDataBind](https://github.com/MerlinDS/UIDataBind) - The simple and lightweight UI data binding for Unity
 *   [FBast/ReflexityAI](https://github.com/FBast/ReflexityAI) - Provide a basic framework to build an Utility IA in Unity using the xNode editor of Siccity
 *   [joshcamas/UnityCodeEditor](https://github.com/joshcamas/UnityCodeEditor) - A generic syntax highlighter / code editor built into Unity
-*   [ehsan-mohammadi/Aim-IK](https://github.com/ehsan-mohammadi/Aim-IK) - A Unity-3D library, to procedural orientate character head (and chest) in a direction without using any animation data.
+*   [ehsan-mohammadi/Aim-IK](https://github.com/ehsan-mohammadi/Aim-IK) - A Unity package, to procedurally orientate the character's head (and chest) in a direction without using any animation data.
 *   [marcellus00/visc](https://github.com/marcellus00/visc) - Extendable visual scenario editor for Unity
 *   [peeweek/net.peeweek.console](https://github.com/peeweek/net.peeweek.console) - An interactive runtime console for unity available as package
 *   [TwoTenPvP/UnityPackager](https://github.com/TwoTenPvP/UnityPackager) - A console application to pack and unpack .unitypackage files